-Routes designated as closed do not affect existing rights of ways issued to land owners.
-Local land owners who access their property on a route proposed to be closed, and who do not have an existing right of way, can gain authorized use of those routes through a permit, if they do not already have one (ie; Byles Canyon, Baker Canyon, and Cane Canyon Roads).
+Therefore, local land owners that access their property on routes that are designated "closed" in the Proposed Action would have to apply for a right-of-way, if they do not already have one, to gain authorized use of those routes (ie; Byles Canyon, Baker Canyon, and Cane Canyon Roads).
 Upon approval, authorized use for local land owners would also apply to their guests and visitors traveling to and from their property on routes across BLM public lands.
+Can we add here that closure of routes does not affect the primary ROW of land owners that share boundries with the BLM lands.
+The protestor makes it sound like they are surrounded by BLM and have no access.